-Just 20 per cent of consumers considered the time favourable for buying durable goods in April.
-Nine per cent of consumers planned on increasing and as many as 46 per cent on reducing their spending on durable goods over the next 12 months.
-These two proportions were 14 and 36 per cent in March.
+Thirty per cent of consumers considered the time favourable for buying durable goods in May.
+The proportion was only 20 per cent in April.
+Fourteen per cent of consumers in May planned on increasing and 35 per cent on reducing their spending on durable goods over the next 12 months.
+In April, these two proportions were clearly weaker: 9 and 46 per cent.

-In April, only 12 per cent of consumers were either definitely or possibly going to buy a car during the next 12 months.
-Intentions related to the dwelling - besides taking out a loan - were still on the average level.
-In April, 12 per cent considered buying a dwelling.
-Seventeen per cent of consumers were while planning to spend money on renovating their dwelling within a year.
+In May, only 13 per cent of consumers were either definitely or possibly going to buy a car during the next 12 months.
+In turn, intentions related to the dwelling - besides taking out a loan - were still on a good level.
+In May, 15 per cent of consumers considered buying a dwelling.
+The long-term average proportion is 13 per cent.
+In May, 20 per cent of consumers were planning to spend money on renovating their dwelling within a year.

-Method of the Consumer Confidence Survey
+2. Method of the Consumer Confidence Survey